sanskrit/raw_etexts_english/blogs/manasataramgini/2010-06-15_southwest-monsoons-in-kavya.md

 +++
-title = "Southwest monsoons inxa0kAvya"
+title = "Southwest monsoons in kAvya"

 +++
 The life line of bhArata, the southwest monsoon wind, appears to have